Giles Duley

 Giles Duley (born 15 September 1971 in Wimbledon, London) is an English portrait and documentary photographer, chef, writer, CEO and presenter.
 Duley also cooks, and writes about food and food politics, under the moniker The One Armed Chef.
 He is best known for his work documenting the long term impact of war.
-He is the founder and CEO of the NGO Legacy of War Foundation, and in 2022 was announced as the first United Nations Global Advocate for Persons with Disabilities in Conflict and Peacebuilding Settings.
+He is the founder and CEO of the NGO Legacy of War Foundation.

 Biography

 The rock & roll years

 Duley started his career as a music photographer after studying at Arts University Bournemouth (though he only completed the first year).
 During the 1990s he worked for publications such as Select, Q, Esquire, GQ and Arena, particularly photographing the Britpop movement.
 He worked with Oasis, the Prodigy, the Charlatans, Underworld and Pulp.
-He also photographed numerous international artists including Mariah Carey, Marilyn Manson, Lenny Kravitz and the Black Crowes.
+He also photographed numerous international artists including Mariah Carey, Lenny Kravitz and the Black Crowes.

-In 2000 Q Magazine voted his portrait on Marilyn Manson among the greatest rock photos of all time.
+In 2000 Q Magazine voted his work amongst the greatest rock photos of all time.

 Documentary photography and photojournalism

 In 2000 Duley gave up music photography to pursue his passion for documentary photography on a full-time basis.
 Concentrating on lesser known humanitarian issues and the consequences of conflict on civilians, he worked with many respected organizations including MAG, UNHCR, Emergency and Médecins Sans Frontières in countries including South Sudan, Nigeria, Congo, Kenya, Angola, Bangladesh and Ukraine.
+A selection of this work was published in his first book One Second of Light in 2016.